 We aspire for a peaceful, secure and prosperous Europe, in friendship and solidarity with its neighbourhood.
+For more information contact

 LINKS Europe is a peace-building organisation.
 We support the quest for peace through Track 2 and Track 1.5 initiatives, including through dialogue and confidence-building.
 Our work is currently primarily focused on areas in the EU’s neighbourhood, with a particular emphasis on the South Caucasus.